 Recently, a special light and awareness has been brought to mental health because of the numerous celebrity suicides that have taken place.
 I’ve seen an influx of statuses updated, articles written, and images posted.
 Death always brings up strong emotions and I’ve noticed a deep sadness in people all over the world.
 On top of sadness, I see shock.
 I see people not really understanding why, which is totally understandable.
 I’m not sure if we’ll ever be able to figure out the real reasons behind it all.
 I do know that mental illnesses and disorders exist and they need to be talked about.

 The main point of this article is to simply do my part in spreading awareness.
 In the news, various media outlets and in my personal life, I see mental illnesses affecting so many people around me and I felt the need to speak up.
 In this article, I’ve decided to solely focus on major mental illnesses and disorders that most of us are familiar with, or at least we think we are.
-It raises the question, “do we really know much about mental health”?
+It raises the question, “do we really know much about mental health in today’s society”?
 Doing the research, I’ve learned a lot.

-I’ve decided to begin talking about depression, being that it one of the most common and widely known mental disorders.
+Depression is one of the most common and widely known mental disorders.
 Major depressive disorder affects approximately 6.7 percent of the US population age 18 and older, in a given year.
 Yes, depression is a disorder and it is one that can cripple the quality of one’s life in a concerning way.
 It can make a person fall out of love with the things they were once most interested in.
 Affecting the way we think, feel, and act in any given situation, depression can cause someone to have a sense of hopelessness.

 Anxiety is another illness with an umbrella of disorders under it that affect the majority of the population.
 It is one of the most common disorders, affecting adults more than any other mental illness.
 In fact, it affects 40 million adults 18 years and older every year in the US.
 This disorder causes fear, worry, and stress.